Welcome to LifeCourse!

 Making sure data analyses are reproducible ensures transparency of the research process and enhances confidence in research findings.

 CEBU’s short courses on statistical software (in Stata and R) provide a foundation in reproducible analyses, optimisation of analysis workflow via do-file/script management and file management for version control.

 The two main statistical software packages supported by CEBU are Stata and R. These are the main tools for data manipulation and analysis.

 - R is a free, open-source software environment

 - Stata can be accessed by researchers based on campus through the MCRI’s network licence.
-Contact the CEBU administration office to discuss obtaining a copy
+Find out how to obtain your copy here

 More information about both these packages can be found on the intranet.

 CEBU offers a number of short courses on both Stata and R – see here for details.